Biden calls Putin 'a butcher' after meeting with refugees in Poland - KTVZ

 He added, “Each one of those children said something to the effect, ‘Say a prayer for my dad or my grandfather or my brother who’s back there fighting.
 And I remember what it’s like when you have someone in a war zone.
 Every morning you get up and you wonder.
 You just wonder.
 And you pray you don’t get that phone call.”

+The Russian military’s advances appear to have stalled around major Ukrainian cities such as Kyiv and Kharkiv, and a top Russian general says that the first phase of their invasion is over with the focus now moving to the eastern part of Ukraine.
+Russia has also failed to achieve air superiority in Ukraine and has suffered heavy losses of personnel since the start of the invasion.

+“In general, the main tasks of the first stage of the operation have been completed,” Colonel General Sergei Rudskoy, first deputy chief of Russia’s General Staff, said in a Friday briefing.
+“The combat potential of the armed forces of Ukraine has been significantly reduced, allowing us, I emphasize again, to focus the main efforts on achieving the main goal – the liberation of Donbas.”

-When asked about reports that the Russians have changed their military strategy in Ukraine, Biden said, “I’m not sure they have.”
+When asked about the Russians changing their military strategy in Ukraine, Biden said, “I’m not sure they have.”

 The-CNN-Wire